ros2/ros2_documentation/source/ROS-Framework/parameters/Working-with-parameters/Understanding-ROS2-Parameters/Understanding-ROS2-Parameters.rst

 5 Save the parameters of a node to a file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can view all of a node's current parameter values by using the command:
+You can save parameters of a node to a file.
+This comes in handy if you want to reload the node with the same parameters in the future.
+Use the following command:

 .. code-block:: console